-The ball gown and A-line silhouette have been around for decades.
-They are the 2 most popular styles among brides for years.
-Even though these two styles are very similar, the ball gowns and A-line gowns are surprisingly different.
-Knowing the difference between these two silhouettes will help you in your search for the perfect wedding dress.
+The ball gown and A-line silhouettes have been around for decades and they’re the two most popular styles among brides.
+Knowing the differences between these two can help in your search for the perfect wedding dress.

 What is an A-line Wedding Dress?

-An A-line wedding dress is characterized by the silhouette of the skirt.
-An A-line skirt is fitted at the hips and gradually flares out from the natural waistline of the bodice towards the hem.
-Giving the shape of the capital letter A. The A-line skirt is the most versatile silhouette therefore you can pair many different types of necklines and fabrics.
-Not only can it be paired with different types of necklines, many different fabrics can be used to construct the skirt.
-An A-line dress can feature any length of train.
+An A-line dress is characterized by the silhouette of the skirt.
+An A-line skirt is fitted at the hips and gradually flares out from the natural waistline of the bodice towards the hemline giving the skirt the shape of the capital letter A. The A-line silhouette is extremely versatile because it can be paired with many different types of necklines, multiple fabrics and can feature any train length.

 What is a Ball Gown Wedding Dress?

-After reading this blog, we hope to have cleared up any confusion you may have between the two silhouettes, ball gown and A-line.
+Even with the small downside, ball gowns and A-line dresses remain as two of most popular silhouettes among brides on their wedding day.
+We hope to have cleared up any confusion you may have had between the two styles.
 To keep your options open, try on both styles to decide which one fits you and your style best.To get an even better visual and understanding of the differences in the silhouettes, browse our very own collection of ball gown wedding dresses and A-line wedding dresses.
 Happy shopping!